-Bria decided to start our first full day at about 4:30 am, and everyone was up and ready to head to Gran and Grandad’s place on Gledstanes Road by 10.
+Three-year-old Bria decided to start our first full day in New Zealand with kids at about 4:30 am — the clock is not on our side as we all make the adjustment to 17-hour time change and contend with the dreaded jet lag.
 In an attempt to keep things low key and let everyone adjust, we had a casual day, with a few interesting adventures thrown in for good measure.

-Cameron and Maia decided to walk from the beach house to Gledstanes Road, but got lost along the way, and a search party was formed.
+Cameron and Maia made the choice to walk from the beach house to Gledstanes Road, but got lost along the way, and a search party was formed to explore the residential neighborhood that separates the houses.
 After about two hours of wrong turns and confused directions, they were found, and Justin walked the route (23 minutes) with them so they would know which way to go next time.

 Old friends of the family Ann and Eric McKenzie came for lunch and a catch-up, then they left and the rest of us headed to Stanmore Bay beach where Justin, Granddad, and the kids went for a paddle in the kayak.
 Bria enjoyed dragging her hand along in the water as Justin and Maia paddled.

-Everyone got a turn, including Cameron and Maia on their own.
+With its public boat launch and proximity to bus stops and plenty of parking, Stanmore Bay beach is an easily accessible area popular with locals.
+Everyone got a turn with the kayaks, including Cameron and Maia on their own.
 That was a lot of fun to watch, as they worked through coordinating their efforts to move the kayak across the water.